Blog Speed Optimization

 Enable text compression

-This was probably the easiest one to fix.
-I added the following gzip directives to Nginx, so the files will now be compressed before transit, reducing file sizes.
+The following gzip directives were added to Nginx.
+Files will now be compressed before transit, reducing file sizes.

 gzip on;